RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 "Trump: “In my opinion, you are hurting Australia very much right now, and they want to get along with me,” Lol Mate, you couldn’t find a country that hates/is laughing at you more."

 * :::=== RoundSparrow_Commentary : Amusement-washing / LOL-washing / humor-washing.
-Exactly what Trump does to all human minds as ane xploit.
+Exactly what Trump does to all human minds as an exploit.
 The foundation of Surkov governing is resetting minds / changing focus of minds to be addicted to humor and mocking.
 Entertainment-washing / mocking-washing of Trump becomes self-harm.
-All rituals of government get replaced by entertinment audience mindsets.
-Neil Postmans' 1985 book "Amusing Ourselves To Death".
-Even **Austrlian* strategic thinking recognized minor aspects of this year Neil Postman described crisis.
+All rituals of government get replaced by entertainment audience mindsets.
+Neil Postman’s 1985 book "Amusing Ourselves To Death".
+Even **Australian* strategic thinking recognized minor aspects of this year USA Neil Postman described crisis.
 ... ... ...
 "‘Amusing ourselves to death’ in age of TikTok" 1 March 2025 https://www.aspi.org.au/opinions/amusing-ourselves-to-death-in-age-of-tiktok/ ===:::